ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Gabriel-Ang/_index.md

 ---
 title: Gabriel Keefe Ang
 user_groups:
-- Research Assistant
+- Research Assistants

 authors:
 - Gabriel Ang
-bio: Gabriel Ang is a research assistant in the Centre for Lifelong Learning and Individualised Cognition (CLIC).
+bio: Gabriel Ang is a research assistant at the Centre for Lifelong Learning and Individualised Cognition (CLIC).

 education:
   courses: